CMA’s Tech History

 2009/2014

 In 2009 we developed our first CMA Store.
 It ran on a store OS package called OsCommerce which is an e-commerce and online store-management software.
 A few years ago the CMA GSO Finance Advisory Committee decided they wanted to change the store and the store was moved to an offsite platform.
 This is the current CMA Store.
-A recent addition was the ability to receive pre-printed materials from the CMA Print On Demand.

 Thanks to the Internet Archives known as the Way Back Machine (hello Sherman) we invite you to come explore what we were doing in 2009 on the web including our p.o. box 555 Newsletter.
 Even this cma-service website had an earlier version.
 Unfortunately being a subdomain at that time it is not recorded on the Way Back Machine.
 In 2013 the CMA website looked like this.